Event-based MILP models for ride pooling applications: Mixed Integer Linear Programming Formulations

 The allocation of users to a vehicle with capacity $Q$ can be written as a $Q$-tuple.
 Unassigned user slots (i.e., empty seats) are indicated by zeros.
 If, for example, $Q=3$ and two requests, request $1$ and request $2$ with $q_1=q_2=1$, are assigned to the same vehicle, the user allocation may be, for instance, represented by the tuple $\left(2,1,0\right)$.
 Accordingly, an empty vehicle is represented by $(0,0,0)$.
 To additionally incorporate information about the most recent pick-up or drop-off location visited, we write

 if user $1$ is seated and user $2$ has just been picked-up or dropped-off, respectively.
 Note that this encoding implicitly specifies the location of the vehicle since, in this example, user $2$ is picked-up at his or her pick-up location $2^+$, i.e., the $3$-tuple $(2^+,1,0)$ can be associated with the location $2^+$, and user $2$ is dropped-off at his or her drop-off location $2^-$, i.e., the $3$-tuple $(2^-,1,0)$ can be associated with the location $2^-$.
-The node $\boldsymbol{0}=(0,0,0)$ is associated with the depot.